 Looking for a resource that lends itself to bookkeeping for beginners?
 This is a great book for those who don’t have any accounting experience whatsoever.
-It covers financial statements, cash flow, budgets, ratios, and audits.
+It covers financial statements, cash flow, cash receipt journals, budgets, ratios, and audits.

 5. Accounting for Small Business Owners by Tycho Press